nthx/odroid-xu3-fan-control/README.md

 Also, when script is quit it setups fan mode to *automatic* "factory" settings.

-I do use and will this software.
-But in the end if anything happens to your hardware, do not blame me please.
+I use and will use this software.
+But in the end - if anything happens to your hardware, do not blame me please.

 ## Usage